 Only employ the best staff

 In most cases, your employees will stay with your dental practice when it passes hands to the new owner.
-If potential buyers think your staff aren’t up to standard, they’ll need to take the time, bother and money hiring suitable replacements.
+If potential buyers think your staff aren’t up to standard, they’ll need to take the time, effort and money hiring suitable replacements.
 This is another reason they could lowball you when it comes to negotiating a price.

 To avoid this, it’s important you provide a pleasant working environment in which your staff can thrive and feel good about coming into work every day.
 This article includes a few tips on how you can encourage staff to be star players.
 It’s best to avoid firing and hiring on a regular basis, as a frequent staff turnover indicates a negative, stressful working environment which will definitely put off possible buyers.